What will you learn?

 This is the system that I’ve used for decades to help horses become safe, sane and happy driving horses, and you’ll learn every single step along the way, including different options you may choose to use for your horse and situation.

 You’ll get lecture based videos on all the “how-tos” as well as easy, printable pdf’s of the slides, if you’d like to take the info right to the barn with you.

 Videos of horses in training, in real time, learning along with you, will help you have a very solid understanding of what to expect, and how best to deal with common training issues that pop up.

-I’ll be working along with you, starting one of my own horses in harness, so you’ll be able to see all the new footage as they go through the process.
 As always with horses, we progress at whatever speed our horses are comfortable with, and we’ll have a Facebook group available to follow the progress of all of our future driving horses for as long as needed.

 Stage 1: Introducing the Harness and Bit

 Stage 3: Long Lining